 Teaming with the Princess Margaret Cancer Foundation has been a dream come true and has inspired me to never fear big challenges.
 I love to fight, I love people and through the Fight To End Cancer, I have found a purpose.

-It has been six years since the conception of Fight To End Cancer and a team who once consisted of friends and family, now has become an international community and a force to be reckoned with.
+It has been nearly a decade since the conception of Fight To End Cancer and a team who once consisted of friends and family, now has become an international community and a force to be reckoned with.
 Fighting together is a metaphor through which we will continue to show our support for those who need it most.

 Defeat Is NOT An Option!